 - Anthony was also interviewed by Lexis Nexis on the Banger CJEU judgment.

 - PK V SSHD EWCA Civ 1756 – Anthony represented the Appellant leading Julian Norman of Drystone Chambers in the Court of Appeal against the decision of the Upper Tribunal that his client was not entitled to asylum.
 The principal issue was whether the Upper Tribunal properly analysed (a) the background evidence concerning military service in Ukraine and (b) the consequences which the Appellant would face as a draft evader upon return to Ukraine.
-The appeal was allowed and the case was remitted to the Upper Tribunal, where it was heard in March 2020.
-The decision is awaited.
+The appeal was allowed and the case was remitted to the Upper Tribunal, where it was heard in March 2020 and a renewed application for permission to appeal to the Court of Appeal will be heard in May 2021.

-- Commonwealth Veterans v Ministry of Defence & SSHD – Anthony is leading Sarah Pinder of Goldsmith Chambers in this novel group judicial review claim brought by Commonwealth veterans in respect of (i) breaches of guidance and general failings relating to post-discharge immigration status and procedures; and (ii) the fees involved in post-discharge applications for Indefinite Leave to Remain.
-The JR claim has been lodged and permission is sought in December 2020.
+- Commonwealth Veterans v Ministry of Defence & SSHD – Anthony led in this important group judicial review claim regarding (i) breaches of guidance and general failings in post-discharge immigration status and procedures; and (ii) the fees involved in post-discharge applications for Indefinite Leave to Remain.
+The case raised complex, historic issues of discriminatory treatment between Commonwealth and UK veterans in the enjoyment of rights under the Armed Forces Covenant.
+The claim led to opposition calls for changes to be made to the Armed Forces Bill and cross-political support to correct the injustices of Commonwealth veterans paying high-costs for the right to settle in the UK.

 - P v SSHD – Anthony led Sanaz Saifolahi of Goldsmith Chambers, in this significant judicial review arguing that the EEA Regulations are unlawful in restricting the family members category to the EEA national, but not their spouse.
 A second challenge was raised concerning the removal of appeal rights for extended family members following Banger.
 The SSHD conceded the application and directly laid amendments to the law incorporating changes due to this challenge under Regulation 8 of the Immigration (European Economic Area) Regulations 2016 by: http://www.legislation.gov.uk/uksi/2019/1155/made